michaelybecker/three-go/README.md

 ## Features:

 - a babelified, watchified, live-reloaded ES6 / module-based workflow
+- a bash script to remove existing remotes & rename folder/npm module
 - Orbitcontrols and a cube
 - That's it.
 The idea is to keep fluff to a minimum.

 ## Installation:

 - clone
+- *Either* run ". threego.sh" and follow the onscreen instructions
+- *OR*:
+    - make any file/folder name modifications manually
-- npm install
+    - npm install (browsersync may have to be installed golbally)
     - "npm start" launches two scripts: [watchify](https://github.com/substack/watchify) and [browser-sync](https://github.com/BrowserSync/browser-sync).

 ### Now go make things.